 One of the stink bins (at Spray Farm Wood, SK 03767 89105), was sited in saturated ground.
 Bits of pheasant carcass had floated into the water which ran off into the nearby stream.
 This contaminates the water supply is is hugely environmentally irresponsible.

-Please please monitor these sites urgently.
-It is imperative that wildlife crime and cruelty are documented, so that we can end these practices for good.
+Please please monitor National Trust shooting estates urgently.
+Although Park Hall is now apparently to be free from grouse shooting, the NT own vast swathes of land in the Peaks and beyond.
+It is imperative that wildlife crime and cruelty are documented, so that we can end these practices and hold powerful landowners to account.
 Our wild species and spaces deserve better.
 Please urge the National Trust to end their association with grouse shooting.
 Let them see the damage that is done in their name.
 Let them choose a wilder and more sustainable future for our uplands.

-Contact the National Trust and the Peak District National Park to inform them of immediate concerns around the Park Hall Estate in our national park:
+Contact the National Trust and the Peak District National Park to inform them of any future concerns on their estates in our national park:

 • Snares set on active badger runs